kingjg/SFDM/README.md

 ## Data Preparation

-We mainly utilize <a href="https://facescape.nju.edu.cn/" target="_blank">FaceScape Dataset</a> for the evaluation.
-Please kindly refer <a href="https://github.com/lioryariv/volsdf" target="_blank">NeuFace</a> for the preprocessing of FaceScape dataset and downloading the pretrained ImFace model.
+We mainly use the <a href="https://facescape.nju.edu.cn/" target="_blank">FaceScape Dataset</a> for evaluation.
+Please refer to <a href="https://github.com/lioryariv/volsdf" target="_blank">NeuFace</a> for instructions on preprocessing the FaceScape dataset and downloading the pretrained ImFace model.

 ## Individual Reconstruction